-He began working professionally in 1978, primarily as a sports photographer, in Houston, Texas.
+He began working professionally in 1978, primarily as a sports photographer.
 In the late eighties throughout much of the nineties his professional work shifted almost exclusively to commercial photography.
 Burns' work has appeared in numerous publications around the world.
 They include Time Magazine, The Sporting News, The Wine Spectator, Wine Enthusiast, and Wine & Spirits Magazine, to name a few, as well as many other regional magazines, corporate publications, and websites.

 A master of the black and white image, Burns is skilled in large format photography and traditional silver gelatin and platinum printmaking yet is equally comfortable working in today's digital world.
 By combining his traditional photography background and expertise with modern digital equipment and a digital workflow Burns believes that he can best express his creative vision.
 Whether the subject be landscapes, people, nudes, or a still life... today it is the 'fine art' image and the archival print that inspires him most as a visual artist.

 In October of 2015 Burns completed a five year project photographing all 59 of America's national parks in black and white, 'The National Parks Photography Project'.
 This iconic work became an exhibit that traveled to six museums during the National Park Service centennial year of 2016.
 The highly acclaimed exhibition of black and white photographs had a combined venue attendance of approximately 297,000 people.